 - 1/2 inch cinnamon stick

 - Grind all the masala ingredients together in a spice/coffee grinder or pestle and mortar.
 If you do not have grinding apparatus then buy a good quality garam masala.
-Place all the ingredients together with the masala in a slow cooker, pressure cooker or heavy bottomed pan with a lid with 1/2 cup of water.
+Place all the ingredients together with the masala in a slow cooker, pressure cooker or heavy bottomed pan with a lid with 1/4 cup of water.
 Depending on which method you use this will take you anywhere between half an hour (pressure cooker), an hour (ordinary pan) or more.
-Once the meat and chickpeas are cooked, strain the remaining liquid out.
-Mix in half a cup of breadcrumbs.
-Grind the mixture in a manual meat grinder or powerful meat processor.
+Once the meat and chickpeas are cooked, dry the remaining liquid by cooking on a high heat setting and stirring to prevent sticking.

-- Shape into balls on the palms of your hands and flatten each ball to form a small patty, about 2.5 inches wide and 3/4 inch thick.
-Shallow fry one to see if it holds its shape.
-If the edges start to fall apart and the patty goes very squishy in the oil, add more breadcrumbs to the mix.
+- Shape into balls on the palms of your pre-oiled hands and flatten each ball to form a small patty, about 2.5 inches wide and 3/4 inch thick.
+Shallow fry on both sides until reddish brown.